-We’ve found some great new year-end holiday programmes, also known as winter camps by some, for the 2025/2026 school break covering art, trampolining, science and sports camps.
-Plus there are plenty of choices for older kids and teens too.
+We’ve found some great new holiday camps that are coming up over the October break, along with year-end holiday programmes and winter camps being held over the 2025/2026 school break.
+Themes cover everything from art and trampolining, to science, sports camps and more!
+Plus, there are plenty of choices for older kids and teens too.
 Book your Singapore holiday camps now!

 Camp Asia’s “Funtastic Fall Camp”